top of page

 three records for music discovery podcast Judged by the Cover

-Phil's choice?
+His choice?
 The Outlaws' self-titled debut album from 1975.

 After a quick listen, both hosts were immediately hooked.
-"As soon as that needle hit and it started playing, it was just like.
-We were both like, we dig this.
-This is awesome," Josh said.
+"As soon as that needle hit and it started playing, we were both like, 'We dig this.
+This is awesome,'" Josh said.

-The hosts then analyzed the album's cover art, noting its sepia tones and intriguing imagery.
-"The main thing is this Outlaws logo with the.
-With the longhorn outline going around it.
+"The main thing is this Outlaws logo with the longhorn outline going around it.
 Just a really cool logo in my opinion," Josh observed.

-Key takeaways from the cover design:
+Key Takeaways from the Cover Design

 1. Striking logo featuring a longhorn outline